yshi0730/cse15l-lab-reports/lab-report-3-week-5.md

 # Three More Commands for grep
 ## grep -l
 * This command shows the names of files containing the specific pattern.
 This can be useful when we know a line of text but don't know which file it comes from.
 Then we can use this command to find the specific files.
-* Also note that replacing -l with -L shows names of files not containing the specific pattern.

 * Example 1 : Search for files containing the word "Tuesday" in the 911report folder.
 ```
 sys@Syss-Air 911report % grep -l "Tuesday" *